 Saudi Arabia and other Persian Gulf nations have called on Qatar to shut down Al Jazeera, but Saudi disdain for the news network is nothing new.
-Read the story here: http://nyti.ms/2svylcH Subscribe to the Times Video newsletter for free and get a handpicked selection of the best videos from The New York Times every week: http://bit.ly/timesvideonewsletter Subscribe on YouTube: http://bit.ly/U8Ys7n Read the story here: http://nyti.ms/2svylcH --------------------------------------------------------------- Want more from The New York Times?
-Twitter: https://twitter.com/nytvideo Instagram: http://instagram.com/nytvideo Facebook: https://www.facebook.com/nytvideo Google+: https://plus.google.com/+nytimes Whether it's reporting on conflicts abroad and political divisions at home, or covering the latest style trends and scientific developments, New York Times video journalists provide a revealing and unforgettable view of the world.
+Subscribe on YouTube: http://bit.ly/U8Ys7n Read the story here: http://nyti.ms/2svylcH --------------------------------------------------------------- Want more from The New York Times?
+Watch more videos at: http://nytimes.com/video Facebook: https://www.facebook.com/nytvideo Twitter: https://twitter.com/nytvideo Instagram: http://instagram.com/nytvideo Whether it's reporting on conflicts abroad and political divisions at home, or covering the latest style trends and scientific developments, New York Times video journalists provide a revealing and unforgettable view of the world.
 It's all the news that's fit to watch.
 On YouTube.
 Why Sau...

 He’s ruled Uganda for 31 years.
 With five presidential terms in office, Yoweri Museveni is surrounded by controversies related to freedom of speech, human rights, allegations of nepotism, and even the killing of Ugandan citizens.
 But President Museveni claims Uganda is the most democratic country in the world and that he is leading his people out of poverty and to an even better future.
 At 72, though, he’s three years away from the constitutional age limit to serve as President.
 But there is already speculation he will try to change that limit so he can get around it.
 We'll discuss all of this in an exclusive interview as he visited the State of Qatar.
 Yoweri Museveni, President of Uganda, Talks to Al Jazeera.
 Al Jazeera: Human Rights Watch, in its latest report, criticised Uganda's gov...